Itzsshashank/Python_Mini_Questions/Countdown_Timer/README.md

-Certainly!
-Here's the question formatted as a README.md file that you can paste on GitHub:

 # Countdown Timer Program in Python

 Create a Python program that functions as a countdown timer.
 The program should take input in seconds from the user and display the remaining time in the format "HH:MM:SS" as it counts down.
 Once the timer reaches zero, a text can be displayed, ex. "  TIMES UP!!"